PixlOne/logiops/README.md

 You may also refer to logid.example.cfg for an example.

+Default location for the configuration file is /etc/logid.cfg.

 ## Dependencies

 This project requires a C++14 compiler, cmake, libevdev, libudev, and libconfig.
 For popular distributions, I've included commands below.